Nishantjannu/CarND-Advanced-Lane-Lines/README.md

 ![Image Undistortion][image2]

-The camera matrix (mtx) and undistortion co-efficients (dist) are saved in the "wide_dist_pickle.p" file inside the "camera_cal" folder for later use.
+The camera matrix (mtx) and undistortion co-efficients (dist) are saved in the [wide_dist_pickle.p](./camera_cal/wide_dist_pickle.p) file for later use.

 ### Pipeline (single images)

-The pipeline for single images is contained in the IPython notebook named "Image_Pipeline.ipynb".
+The pipeline for single images is contained in the IPython notebook [Image_Pipeline.ipynb](./Image_Pipeline.ipynb).
 Please run this notebook, and you will see all the steps involved.
 Below is a plot of all the steps performed.
 There are described step by step in the section ahead.

 ![Image Pipeline][image10]